Affiliate Faculty

 Feminist political theory

-Jules Rosskam, Assistant Professor, Visual Arts
+Jules Rosskam, Associate Professor, Visual Arts

 queer aesthetics, transgender studies, feminist film theory, documentary film, experimental film